blablacar/dgr/README.md

 ## Configuration file

+*Global configuration is optional to start as long as you have rkt in $PATH*

 dgr global configuration is a yaml file located at `~/.config/dgr/config.yml`.
 Home is the home of starting user (the caller user if running with sudo).

 **targetWorkDir** is used to indicate the target work directory where dgr will work to build and create the ACI